These Q&As are informative in nature; no rights can be derived from them.

 discovery and verification of a starting point for a possible application, as well as factors that affect or are useful in the prevention, diagnosis or therapy, including observational studies and population studies (including cross-sectional studies, cohort studies and case-control studies).

 A (psychosocial) research project fits the Development track from the moment the project focuses on the further development of a starting point, or factors that affect or are useful in the prevention, diagnosis or therapy and where the final application is concrete and tangible.

-What does KWF mean with 'infrastructure’ and ‘infrastructural initiatives?
+What does KWF mean with 'infrastructure’ and ‘infrastructure initiatives?
 What is its purpose?
-And can I submit a project for infrastructural support?
+And can I submit a project for infrastructure support?

 Examples of infrastructure are biobanks, support networks, databases and supporting tools for collaborations.
 These are national rollout initiatives; the proposed infrastructure is essential to carry out cancer research optimally.

 The aim is to offer the possibility of supporting infrastructure initiatives based on identified needs that are broadly supported from the research field.
 On the basis of this need the optimum support for any form of infrastructure initiative is determined, in collaboration with an independent (international) committee.
 The starting points are: the support is temporary and consists of three phases, namely initiate, consolidate and release.
 Prior to funding, and during the funding phase, KWF investigates whether the initiative can be accommodated to (a) third party (parties).